gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

 {{< figure src="/images/2013/03/hall-effect-interrupts-from-bldc-motor-for-both-rise-and-fall.png" width="1054px" caption="6 PSoC interrupts to service the three hall-effect inputs from a BLDC motor.
-Six interrupts are required because the PSoC interrupt component only supports rising-edge triggering, and so a inverting gate and second interrupt per sensor is required to trigger on falling-edge." caption-position="bottom" >}}
+Six interrupts are required because the PSoC interrupt component only supports rising-edge triggering, and so a inverting gate and second interrupt per sensor is required to trigger on falling-edge."  >}}